gehelem/als/README.rst

 Features
 ========

-ALS polls a folder on your machine and aligns + stacks any new image written in that folder.
+ALS polls a folder on your machine and aligns + stacks any new picture saved into that folder.
+ALS supports Fits files as well as all common DSLR Raw formats.

-User can then enhance the resulting image with various processes :
+As pictures are added to the stack, user can enhance the resulting image with various processes :

 - contrast
 - brightness